featurist/pogoscript/index.md

     mojo = fs.read file! 'mojo.txt' 'utf-8'
     console.log (mojo)

 Async calls also play nicely with `try catch finally`, `if else`, `for`, `while` and friends, and it even works in the REPL.
-Even though the async operator mimics synchronous behaviour, it is intended to facilitate truly asynchronous code, such as this simple [async `ls` implementation](https://gist.github.com/3770212).
+Even though the async operator mimics synchronous behaviour, it is intended to facilitate truly asynchronous code, such as this simple [async `ls` implementation](https://gist.github.com/3770212), or more freakily: [continuations](https://github.com/featurist/pogoscript/blob/master/src/samples/continuations.pogo).

 ## Self